Philadelphia Public Art @philart.net

 Cheryl Levin, Robert Phillips, 2006

-* big insects, building (Girard College), elephant, food (including a mug of beer), giraffe, gorilla, partial standing person, musical instrument, plants, ship, sun and moon, tiger, tools, train and trolley, water
+* big and small insects, building (Girard College), elephant, food (including a mug of beer), giraffe, gorilla, partial standing person, musical instrument, plants, ship, sun and moon, tiger, tools, train and trolley, water

 * The insects are by Phillips, the mosaics are by Levin and Mural Corps youth.